ekorudiawan/Omnidirectional-Walking-ZMP-Preview-Control/Readme.md

-# Omnidirectional Walking Pattern Generator for Humanoid Robot
+# Omnidirectional Walking Pattern Generation for Humanoid Robot using ZMP Preview Control

 By: Eko Rudiawan